 - Cavity wall insulation (PDF)

-- Solar Photovoltaic System (PV) to generate electricity
+- Solar Photovoltaic System (PV)

 The project has brought together a range of energy and water saving measures in one building, which can be easily accessed by visitors, who are able to see the technology in action.